TalFlint1/YouTube---Advanced-Programming---Web/README.md

 1. Open your terminal in Visual Studio (or any other IDE).
 Move to the desired directory in which you want to clone the project using the cd command, then write:
 2.  git clone https://github.com/TalFlint1/YouTube---Advanced-Programming---Web.git
-3.  the branch is main_ex2 so check you are on this branch where you run the app
+3.  the branch is main_ex2 so check you are on this branch where you run the app - ( run in terminal -git checkout main_ex2)
-4. run the script populateDB.js in server folder to set data and tables of mongoDB database.
+4. run the script populateDB.js to set data and tables of mongoDB database.(run node populateDB.js)
 5. run the server by cmd:
 cd server
 node server.js
-6. run the client by cmd:
+6. run the client by :
+A. open new terminal
-npm start
+B. npm start